pygame/pygame/docs/reST/ref/surface.rst

       and length in bytes.
 The data need not be contiguous.
 Any gaps are included in the length, but otherwise ignored.

       This method implicitly locks the Surface.
-The lock will be released, once the returned BufferProxy object is deleted.
+The lock will be released when the returned BufferProxy object is garbage collected.

       New in Pygame 1.8.

       .. ## Surface.get_buffer ##

+   .. attribute:: _pixels_address

+      | :sl:`pixel buffer address`
+      | :sg:`_pixels_address -> int`

+      The starting address of the surface's raw pixel bytes.

+      New in Pygame 1.9.2

    .. ## pygame.Surface ##